 The relevant criteria are those listed under 'Standardisation and Moderation'.
 Moderation should ensure that 'consistency and comparability of standards of student achievement are assured'.
-Since the introduction of grading has led to a change in the way in which student achievement is described on Access to HE courses, there are implications for the guidance and training which AVAs provide for moderators, and for the moderation process.
 AVAs must ensure that their moderation procedures and guidance for moderators comply with the requirements set out below.

-a The recruitment, selection and appointment of external moderators ensures that:
+a) The recruitment, selection and appointment of external moderators ensures that:

-those acting as moderators at subject level have expert subject knowledge and experience of assessment at level 3 or above.
+• those acting as moderators at subject level have expert subject knowledge and experience of assessment at level 3 or above.
 This expertise and experience must be sufficient to enable them to differentiate standards of student performance within level 3 in the subject areas for which they are appointed to act as moderators.

-b The induction and training of external moderators ensures that:
+b) The induction and training of external moderators ensures that:

-- moderators are made aware that they have a role as guardians of standards for Access to HE, and the implications of this role in relation to the award of grades are made clear before they embark on any moderation activity - moderators are fully informed about: - how the Access to HE Diploma is assessed - how the award of grades relates to the award of credits and the qualification as a whole - the centrality of the common grade descriptors and how these are assigned to units - the specific requirements relating to how grade descriptors are applied to student work - the process for determining unit grades. - moderators have access to written information which details all aspects of the assessment model for the Access to HE Diploma, including information about the grade descriptors and grading process - moderators have the opportunity to discuss and clarify with the AVA features of the assessment model about which they may be unclear.
+- moderators are made aware that they have a role as guardians of standards for Access to HE, and the implications of this role in relation to the award of grades are made clear before they embark on any moderation activity - moderators are fully informed about: - how the Access to HE Diploma is assessed - how the award of grades relates to the award of credits and the qualification as a whole - the centrality of the common grading standards and how their components and sub-components are assigned to units - the specific requirements relating to how grading standards and their components and sub-components are applied to student work - the process for determining unit grades. - moderators have access to written information which details all aspects of the assessment model for the Access to HE Diploma, including information about the grading standards and grading process - moderators have the opportunity to discuss and clarify with the AVA features of the assessment model about which they may be unclear.

-The oversight of internal moderation by external moderators ensures that:
+c) The oversight of internal moderation by external moderators ensures that:

 • internal moderation has been conducted in accordance with the AVA's published requirements, which includes regular consideration of the operation of the grading process and of the appropriateness of grades proposed.
 In most cases, the moderation process operates at two levels: internal moderation/verification and external moderation.
-The AVA should publish its requirements in relation to internal moderation, which will pay regard to centres' own quality systems and will monitor and confirm the operation of internal moderation through the external moderation process.
+The AVA should publish its requirements in relation to internal moderation, which will pay regard to providers'/centres' own quality systems and will monitor and confirm the operation of internal moderation through the external moderation process.
 There may be some cases where it is not possible to provide for robust internal moderation.
 The AVA is responsible for making alternative arrangements to achieve the same ends in such circumstances.

-d The process of external moderation ensures that:
+d) The process of external moderation ensures that: